PatelAerisM/Weather-App/README.md

 - Allows users to enter their location and fetch current weather data.
 - Displays weather information including temperature, description, humidity, and wind speed.
-- Provides visual representation of weather conditions with corresponding icons.
+- Provides a visual representation of weather conditions with corresponding icons.

 ## Getting Started